Covid 19 coronavirus: What a move from red to orange means for you - NZ Herald

-Vaccinated Aucklanders can enjoy uncapped gatherings, full hospitality venues and a return to dancing just in time to ring in the New Year.
+Vaccinated Whanganui, Rangitīkei and Ruapehu residents can enjoy uncapped gatherings, full hospitality venues and a return to dancing just in time to ring in the New Year.

 They will join the rest of the North and South Islands, which are already at the orange setting.